aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

     point forward**.
     * Response: ThrottlingException(429), InternalServerErrorException(500)  -> Perform exponential backoff,
     and then retry indefinitely.
-    * Response: ResourceNotFoundException(404) -> Abort.
+    * Response: ResourceNotFoundException(404) -> Stop.
 The Worker has been deleted.
 Either exit the application, or purge the worker id and go back to step 1 of the startup workflow.
-    * Response: AccessDenied(403), ValidationException(400) -> Abort.
+    * Response: AccessDenied(403), ValidationException(400) -> Stop.
 Exit the application.
 3. Invoke the `UpdateWorker` API with (farmId, fleetId, workerId, status=STARTED)
     * This informs the service that the Worker is now STARTED and will be available for doing work.